-Kingston House, which is now King’s restaurant and the back half of Moon’s toy shop, has a fascinating history primarily relating to its non-medical use.
+Kingston House, which is now King’s restaurant and until recently the back half of Moon’s toy shop, has a fascinating history primarily relating to its non-medical use.
 It sits in the middle of a site that, in the early 17th century, was the palace and yard of Kings James 1 then Charles I. However, the current main building known as Kingston House is thought to have been constructed in the 1750s, and is not named after its earlier royal connections but because the 18th century house was associated with the Duke of Kingston-upon-Hull!
 Also however, in common with several other buildings in Newmarket, Kingston House has been used as a surgery by more than one practice at different points in history (the other examples being Cardigan Lodge, Mentmore House, Rous Villa, and possibly Brackley House and Cheveley House).

 Kingston house was used as a surgery by two different practices separated by a couple of decades in the first half of the 20th century, following construction of a surgery in the now King’s half in 1902.
 However, its earliest relevance to the medical history of Newmarket comes from 1835, when it was decided by the newly formed Newmarket Union poor law institution to use the ‘Kingston House Room’ for its board meetings.
 Their meetings continued there until 1837, when they started using the newly built workhouse up Exning Road instead.
 Presumably the ‘Kingston House Room’ was one particular room in or associated with Kingston House or its surrounding smaller buildings that was let out for meetings.
 An interesting advert regarding an auction of furniture in 1839 mentions the ‘Great Room’, which might have been the same.
 The whole site was owned by Stephen Piper at that time, who can be seen associated with the house on the 1841 and likely 1851 censuses.